Saharel001/Tradfri-FHEM/README.md

 Actually, this shouldn't happen anymore.
 Wait 5 seconds, and all processes, that are related to this Trådfri module, should kill themselves (if there is a configuration error, that isn't yet handled by this module).
 If you managed to kill this module, fell free to contact me (with your log, you configuration and a description, of what you did to make FHEM unresponsible).

+In most cases if Jtradfri not resonse, the IKEA Gateway are crashed.
+In this case you must be restart the gateway and the jTradfri service after that too.

 ## Credits
 FORK from https://github.com/peterkappelt/Tradfri-FHEM